MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/scripts/sample-cli-create-connect-public-access.md

 Once the script runs successfully, the MySQL Flexible Server will be accessible by all Azure services and the configured IP address, and you will be connected to the server in an interactive mode.

 > [!NOTE]
 > The connectivity method cannot be changed after creating the server.
 For example, if you create server using *Public access (allowed IP addresses)*, you cannot change to *Private access (VNet Integration)* after creation.
-To learn more about connectivity methods, see [Networking concepts](../concepts-networking.md).
+To learn more about connectivity methods, see [Connectivity and networking concepts for Azure Database for MySQL - Flexible Server](../concepts-networking.md).

 [!INCLUDE [quickstarts-free-trial-note](../../includes/flexible-server-free-trial-note.md)]